Skip to main content

 • Living with diabetes

-An assessment by a registered dietitian provides a personalized meal plan for class participants.
-The nutritional information of diabetes education includes the following:
+An assessment by a registered dietitian provides a personalized meal plan for class participants, as well as information on the following:

 • Sugars and sweeteners